channachannu/PESU-cysec-rnd/README.md

 # PESU-cysec-rnd
-This project is entirely based on Research And Development Department works. for execution run info.py file
+This project is entirely based on Research And Development Department works.

+For execution --
+python info.py